OlisCode/Hololens3DViewer/README.md

 ## Usage

+The installation files can be found under the releases tab.
 The file that should be opened needs to be in the .glb format and has to be put in the windows user directory "3D Objects" prior to starting the app.
 This can for example be done using usb or the explorer of the Hololens.\
 After starting the app the 3D model is placed somewhere in the world.
 To position it correctly in the world [this qr-code](docs/qrcode.pdf) needs to be printed out, put on the floor and looked at.